greggelong/wolfram_CA_input/README.md

 here is the code on the p5 web editor it is not working there either on firefox

-but it is working on chrome must be some firefox isser nto the favicon issue I thought it was
+but it is working on chrome must be some firefox  the favicon issue I thought it was

 https://editor.p5js.org/greggelong/sketches/Xi_4lrU6M

+works on chrome with an old version of p5 in chrome and edge

+was working on android.

+must have something to do with the pixel array and how it is read off the canvas

+the best solution would be to not get update information from this as it changes over platforms

+but rather calculate it from an array as I have done in python

+I really wanted to skip that step but the multi platform nature of javaScript coding

+makes that impractical.
+This is not the days of the C64 when memory locations were actual

+states of the microchips.